basho/riak_kv/docs/soft-limit-vnode.md

 Even a small vnode mailbox queue can have an adverse effect on tail latency.
-A small tweak to the frequency of polling by the proxy leads to a more accurate estimate of the vnode queue, which in turn can be used to route puts to be the least loaded coordinator, leading to lower tail latency for put operations.
+A small tweak to the frequency of polling by the proxy leads to a more accurate estimate of the vnode queue, which in turn can be used to route puts to the least loaded coordinator, leading to lower tail latency for put operations.